mr60/swmm-on/README.md

+'''
+                r
+               ain
+               rai
+              nrain
+             rainrai
+            nrainrain
+           ainrainrain
+          rainrainrainr
+         ainrainrainrain
+        rainrainrainrainr
+      ainrainrainrainrainra
+    inra nrainrainrainrainrai
+  nrain  inrainrainrainrainrain
+ rain   nrainrainrainrainrainrai
+nrai   inrainrainrainrainrainrain
+rai   inrainrainrainrainrainrainr
+rain   nrainrainrainrainrainrainr
+ rainr  nrainrainrainrainrainrai
+  nrain ainrainrainrainrainrain
+    rainrainrainrainrainrainr
+      rainranirainrainrainr
+           ainrainrain

+'''
-# SWMM-ON
+## SWMM-ON

-Mayra Rodriguez
+### Mayra Rodriguez
-University of Exeter, 2020
+### University of Exeter, 2020
-QUEX INSTITUTE
+### QUEX INSTITUTE

-SWMM-ON is a tool for modification and data adquisition of SWMM5 into python.
+SWMM-ON is an interface tool between SWMM5 & python, for data adquisition and manipulation.

-The input files can be,
+Using this tool, SWMM input files can be,

-1. Used to extract information and use it in Python for mapping and data adquisition of the catchment studied.
+1. Used to extract information and use it in Python for data adquisition and handling of the catchment studied.
 2. Modified in various ways, including rainfall changes, as well as characteristics of subcatchments and GI implementation.

-In addition, the tool provides scripts for,
+The tool provides scripts for,
 1. Parallelising simulations and creating/deleting input/report/output files as the simulaitons are over, in a simple manner.
 This is an advantage, as the simulations results can be very memory intensive.
 This functions need to be called from the terminal & not from Jupyter Notebook, due to the characteristics of the parallisation in Python.
 2. Extracting relevant results from the report file.
 3. Extracting relevant results from the output file (in conjunction with using SWMM tool box).